sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 ### Stopping the `adsb` application

-If you need to bring the environment down \(for example, if you need to unplug the RTL-SDR USB dongle for maintenance\), you can issue the command `docker-compose down` from the application directory \(the directory containing your `docker-compose.yml` file\).
+If you need to bring the environment down \(for example, if you need to unplug the RTL-SDR USB dongle for maintenance\), you can issue the command `docker compose down` from the application directory \(the directory containing your `docker-compose.yml` file\).

 ### Starting the `adsb` application

-To start the environment, or apply any changes made to your `docker-compose.yml` file, you can issue the command `docker-compose up -d` from the application directory.
+To start the environment, or apply any changes made to your `docker-compose.yml` file, you can issue the command `docker compose up -d` from the application directory.

 ### Viewing container logs

-To "tail" the consolidated logs of all containers that make up the `adsb` application, you can issue the command `docker-compose logs -f` from the application directory.
+To "tail" the consolidated logs of all containers that make up the `adsb` application, you can issue the command `docker compose logs -f` from the application directory.

 Individual container logs can be "tailed" with `docker logs -f CONTAINER`.